zzzprojects/EntityFramework-Classic/docs/pages/features/bulk-delete.md

 > HINT: Performance may differ from a database to another.
 A lot of factors might affect the benchmark time such as index, column type, latency, throttling, etc.

 ### Why BulkDelete is faster than SaveChanges?
-Deleting thousand of entities for a file importation is a typical scenario.
+Deleting thousands of entities for a file importation is a typical scenario.

 The `SaveChanges` method makes it quite impossible to handle this kind of situation due to the number of database round-trips required.
-The `SaveChanges` perform one database round-trip for every entity to delete.
-So if you need to delete 10,000 entities, 10,000 database round-trips will be performed which is **INSANELY** slow.
+The `SaveChanges` performs one database round-trip for every entity to delete.
+So, if you need to delete 10,000 entities, 10,000 database round-trips will be performed which is **INSANELY** slow.

-The `BulkDelete` in counterpart requires the minimum database round-trips as possible.
-By example under the hood for SQL Server, a `SqlBulkCopy` is performed first in a temporary table, then an `DELETE` from the temporary table to the destionation table is performed which is the most effective tactics available.
+The `BulkDelete` in counterpart requires the minimum database round-trips possible.
+For example, under the hood of SQL Server, a `SqlBulkCopy` is performed first in a temporary table, then a `DELETE` from the temporary table to the destination table is performed which is the most effective tactic available.

 ## Real Life Scenarios

 ## Bulk Delete with custom key
-You need to delete a list of `Customer` but you doesn't have the ID, you only have the unique customer code.
+You need to delete a list of `Customer` but you dont have the IDs, you only have the unique customer codes.
 The [ColumnPrimaryKeyExpression](https://entityframework-extensions.net/column#column-primary-key) let you to choose the key to use.

 ```csharp
 context.BulkDelete(customers, options => options.ColumnPrimaryKeyExpression = customer => customer.Code);